 That jumbled-ness is desirable.
 You want both space between the blocks, and a lot of randomly-angled surfaces, to better dissipate the force of crashing waves.
 But the problem with cubes is that over time, gravity and movement cause them to inevitably settle, lining themselves up like good soldiers:

 You can see the problem.
 When the water starts to rise, this happens:

 Now the blocks have simply formed a smooth ramp that mirrors the seabed, and the waves can once again come crashing up and over.

 2. To solve the cubes-like-to-settle problem, revetment designers around the world have come up with all sorts of fun shapes to use in place of cubes.
 This is like the opposite of Lego, where you're trying to come up with a shape that ensures it's impossible for the pieces to neatly nest together.
 Here's a sampling of existing designs:

 The problem with these shapes may only be obvious to those with moldmaking experience.
 Cubes are pretty cheap and straightforward to mold.
-But to create (and operate) molds that can produce any of those other, more complicated shapes above is freaking expensive.
-In fact, some of those forms look like the winners of a design competition whose theme is "How complicated and expensive a mold can you design?"
+But to create (and operate) molds that can produce any of those other, more complicated shapes above is extremely expensive, requiring multiple components, as you'll see further down.

 A New Design Solution

 So cubes are cheap to mold, but the blocks interlock.
 Studying this problem, Josep Ramon Medina and Esther Gómez-Martín, two researchers at Spain's Polytechnic University of Valencia, wanted to see if they could design a cube-like shape that had fear-of-intimacy issues and would not lay directly on top of a nearby mate.
 They came up with a shape called the Cubipod:

 The protrusions on all six faces of a Cubipod help the blocks interlock, while preventing them from self-assembling.